Rodions Kurucs: Personal life

 Kurucs' brother Artūrs is also playing competitive basketball.

+On September 3, 2019 Kurucs was arrested and charged with assault after allegedly strangling, pushing slapping, and biting the lip of his girlfriend.
+Kurucs later plead guilty to the lesser offence of disorderly conduct.

 In 2025, a teacher and mother of basketball players Rodions and Artūrs Kurucs sparked controversy by publicly opposing the use of Latvian, Latvia's sole official language, in schools.
 Her statements, captured in a viral video, were perceived as Russian linguistic aggression against Latvians, challenging the country's efforts to maintain linguistic unity and national identity.
 This incident highlighted ongoing tensions, as her resistance to Latvian was seen as part of a broader pattern where the promotion of Russian undermines Latvia's sovereignty and cultural cohesion.
 Rodions responded to the backlash with a brief social media post consisting of a laughing emoji and a clown emoji, which many interpreted as dismissive or mocking.